minprog/programmeren-1/steps/index.md

 # The Steps

-Below you'll find three phases that you are going to move through will solving some module's programming problems.
+Below you'll find three phases that you are going to move through while solving some module's programming problems.
 For each problem, you will first perform an **analysis** together with your partner.
 Then, you will **implement** a solution in program code by yourself (with generous help from the course's staff, of course).
 Finally, for all of the problems together, you will do a **review** with your partner to learn how to improve code.

 ## Phase 1: Analyzing the problem